snmoya/DecoProject/mobile-app/README.md

 ### Functionalities

-- **Maps View**: The main pages is a map that render all the zones available and the location of the user.
+- **Maps View**: The main page is a map that renders all the available zones and the user’s location.
 - **Zones selection**: Zones can be click by the user, so it shows up a notificatin window to start receiving notificaitons.
+- **Side Menu**: Allows the user to access notification settings.
-- **Blink Screen**: The user can adjust the notifications, to also blink the screen while is in the app.
-Also can choose the colour for a more personalize experience.
-This helps to have visual alarm.
+      - **Blink Setting**: The user can adjust the settings to make the screen blink when notifications are received.
+They can also choose the color for a more personalized experience, providing an additional visual alert.
+      - **Vibration Settings**: The user can select different vibration lengths.
+Since some users are more sensitive than others, extra-long alarms can be helpful.
-- **Notification List**: Access to all the notifications sent previously by the organisation to that zone.
+- **Notification List**: Provides access to all notifications previously sent by the organization for that zone.
-- **Lock-screen Notifications**: The user gets the notified in the lock-screen, so there is no need to have the mobile app constantly open.
+- **Lock-screen Notifications**: The user receives notifications on the lock screen, eliminating the need to keep the app constantly open.
-- **Voice To Text**: In case the notifications are given by voice, the user can use this option to get a transcript of what is being said.
+- **Voice To Text**: If notifications are delivered by voice, the user can use this option to receive a transcript of what is being said.

 ## Project Structure